 Spicy Balinese chicken with cucumber-cabbage salad

-Spicy sambal oelek and Indonesian spices bring balanced heat and flavor to these chicken thighs, with a crunchy cashew salad for a crowd-pleasing paleo meal.
+Spicy sambal oelek and Indonesian seasonings bring balanced heat and flavor to chicken, served with a cool cucumber-cabbage salad for a crowd-pleasing paleo meal.

 In your bag

-- 3 or 4 boneless skinless chicken thighs (about 10 ounces total)
+- 2 to 4 boneless skinless chicken thighs (about 10 ounces total)

-- Cashew dressing base (cashew butter - fresh garlic - fresh ginger - sesame oil - coconut aminos - lime juice - sambal oelek)
+- Sun Basket cashew dressing base (cashew butter - coconut aminos - lime juice - toasted sesame oil - garlic - sambal oelek - ginger)

 Sodium does not include pantry salt; for reference, ¼ teaspoon kosher salt added to the recipe averages 240mg per serving, or 10% DV).
 Not a significant source of trans fat.